christiangoran/child-personality-quiz/TESTING.md

     }
   }
    ```
+However when adding the if(result.hasOwnProperty(key)) statement the calculations stops working and the percentage values of the different personalities does not add up to 100%.
+Since the site and the code is working as it is, I made the decision to leave this as it is for now.

  Warning: 'Object spread property' is only available in ES9

  * I added "/*jshint esversion: 9 */" to the top of the console and the warning disappeared.